project-gemmi/gemmi/docs/cif.rst

 Writing a file
 ==============

+One often wants to write a modified Document back to a file.
+That file will contain blocks separated with blank lines.
+It is also possible to write only a single block.

 Reading and writing a file does not preserve whitespaces.
 Instead, we have a few choices for "styling" of the output: